community-privacy/community-privacy.github.io/_pages/contact.md

 nav_order: 6
 ---

-We're also always looking for opportunities to collaborate with the broader ecosystem.
+We're always looking for opportunities to collaborate with the broader ecosystem.
 If you have any questions, comments, ideas, concerns, etc. you can contact the organizers here:

 #### >> [Ying Tong Lai](https://github.com/therealyingtong) (she/her)